Southeastern Fracture Consortium (SEFC) Core Missions

 Orthopaedists and staff employed by that institution are excluded from no fee registration at the annual SEFS and may choose to join as SEFC individual members.

-Dues are received for the coming year's membership and payable by October 1, 2017 and prior to opening of registration for SEFS 2017 to ensure appropriate discounts allowed when registering.
+Dues are received for the coming year's membership and payable prior to opening of registration for SEFS conferences to ensure appropriate discounts allowed when registering.

 Checks should be made to the Southeastern Fracture Consortium Foundation.